tawanorg/go-restfulapi/README.md

 # go-restfulapi

-> Standalone Restful API with Go-lang
+> My first Go project for implementing standalone Restful API with Go-lang

 ## What it contains?